notelessapp/dev/README.md

 ### START A LOCAL RUNNING BUILD
-open the *\dev\API folder in commandpromp and start the server with the command 'nodemon' or 'node server.js' without '' open the *\dev\notelessapp folder in commandpromt  and the the ionic application with the command 'ionic serve' without ''
+open the *\dev\API folder in commandprompt and start the server with the command 'nodemon' or 'node server.js' without '' open the *\dev\notelessapp folder in commandpromt  and the the ionic application with the command 'ionic serve' without ''